Best Way to Write a Prompt: Strategies for Effective AI Results

 Example:

 Input: 'Explain blockchain to a 10-year-old.'
-Desired Output: 'Blockchain is like a digital notebook that everyone can see and write in, but no one can erase or change what’s already written.'
+Desired Output: 'Blockchain is like a digital notebook that everyone can see and write in, but no one can ever erase or change what is already written.'

 6. Review and Refine